SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/docs/design.md

 }
 </pre>

-By default not all settings parameter are enabled in `JsonTestCaseScriptRunner::prepareTest` and may require an extension in case a specific test case depends on additional customization.
+By default not all settings parameter are enabled in `JSONScriptTestCaseRunner::prepareTest` and may require an extension in case a specific test case depends on additional customization.

 Each `json` file expects a `meta` section with:

-- `version` to correspond to the    `JsonTestCaseScriptRunner::getRequiredJsonTestCaseMinVersion` and controls the JSON script definition that the runner is expected to support.
+- `version` to correspond to the `JSONScriptTestCaseRunner::getRequiredJsonTestCaseMinVersion` and controls the JSON script definition that the runner is expected to support.
 - `is-incomplete` removes the file from the test plan if set `true`
 - `debug` as flag for support of intermediary debugging that may output internal object state information.